Stripe has been praised by many as the safest way to accept online payments. But for what type of business is Stripe safe?

 Who would want to deal with all the hassle?
-You shouldn’t have to worry about that when you’re just trying to run a business.

 Your business could be shut down for any number of reasons.
 For example, if you are in a high-risk industry or your business model doesn’t fit Stripe’s preferences, you’re more likely to get shut down.
 Even if you’re running a legitimate business, Stripe can shut you down and take your funds while they investigate whether or not they want to do business with you.